<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=384506&amp;fmt=gif">

 Advantages of LIMS

-• Easy Administration: These systems take the guesswork out of sample administration and management, and they cut down or eliminate paperwork.
-Moreover, they streamline laboratory processes from start to finish improving productivity and shortening time to results.
+• Easy Administration: These systems eliminate the guesswork in sample administration and management and reduce or eliminate paperwork.
+Moreover, they streamline laboratory processes from start to finish, improving productivity and shortening the time to results.

-• Saving Money: By making lab processes and workflows more efficient and automated, these systems can result in significant time and cost savings across the board.
-They also free members of the lab to focus on tasks that add value to the business rather than wasting time searching for mislabeled samples or tracking the provenance of a sample or experiment.
+• Saving Money: These systems can reduce time and cost by making lab processes and workflows more efficient and automated.
+They also free lab members to focus on tasks that add value to the business rather than wasting time searching for mislabeled samples or tracking the provenance of a sample or experiment.
 In a fast-moving field, those extra minutes can add up to large savings over time.

-• Easy access: with internet connection possible in most locations around the world, members of a lab can access and review important information in their LIMS or launch experiments virtually.
+• Easy Access: With an internet connection available in most locations around the world, lab members can access and review important information in their LIMS or launch experiments virtually.

-• Integration with existing systems: It is standard practice for LIMS solutions these days to seamlessly integrate with third-party infrastructure already being used in the lab.
+• Integration With Existing Systems: It is standard practice for LIMS solutions to seamlessly integrate with third-party infrastructure already being used in the lab.
 That includes sequencing instruments, spectrometers, PCR machines, and more.
 In fact, many vendors of existing lab instruments also market LIMS as part of their product portfolios.

 LIMS in Pharma/Drug Discovery